-Hawai’i is famous for its Kona coffee, which comes from the region of Kona, on the East side of the Big Island of Hawai’i.
+Here’s the deal: Hawai’i is famous for its Kona coffee, which comes from the region of Kona, on the East side of the Big Island of Hawai’i.
 While that might be a short plane ride from O’ahu, the city of Honolulu has nevertheless perfected the art and finesse of a good cup of coffee.
-The best coffee shops in Honolulu serve local-style and Asian-influenced nitro brews, espresso, lattes, and cold brews that delight coffee junkies and jaded caffeine addicts alike– just ask anyone who has spent meaningful time here.
+Today, the best coffee shops in Honolulu serve local-style and Asian-influenced nitro brews, espresso, lattes, and cold brews that delight coffee junkies and jaded caffeine addicts alike– just ask anyone who has spent meaningful time here.

 Below, we spotlight the best coffee shops in the city, aka the best places to get Kona coffee and other Hawaiian coffee blends in Honolulu and O’ahu writ large.

 Island Vintage Coffee

-As we wrote in our guide to The Best Breakfast in Honolulu, we love their vegan poke and the Hawaiian Honey Latte– one of the most popular items on the menu for those who like sweetness in their coffee.
+As we wrote in our guide to The 8 Best Breakfast Spots in Honolulu, we love their vegan poke and the Hawaiian Honey Latte.
+The latter is one of the most popular items on the menu for those who like sweetness in their coffee.
 They also do fantastic açaí bowls and salads.

-Island Vintage is also a great place to buy local foodie souvenirs like chocolate covered macadamia nuts, local all-natural skincare brands, local salt, local chocolate, and of course: local coffee.
+Island Vintage is a great place to buy local foodie souvenirs like chocolate-covered macadamia nuts, local all-natural skincare brands, local salt, local chocolate, and of course: local coffee.

 Ali’i Coffee Co

 The banana milk float is also amazing, made from cold brew, macadamia nut milk, and pureed banana foam.
 Order either of these items for the quintessential experience.
 In general, both the coffee and espresso at Ali’i are excellent.

 Ali’i is a locals’ coffee shop, very hip and unpretentious, so you’ll want to keep coming back to try a new craft drink each time.
 (Or at least that’s what we recommend.)

 Kona Coffee Purveyors

 They have a large seating area and convenient location in the heart of tourist-ville, but the black sesame Kouign-amann (aka Breton cake) from b. patisserie in SF is worth trekking into the neighborhood even if you’re a local.

 Kona Coffee Purveyors also showcases beautiful latte art.
 If you’re the kind of person who likes a graphic, foamy design drawn on top of your latte, this is the place for you.

 Kai Coffee Hawaii

 Kai Coffee Hawaii has a few locations right in the heart of Waikiki.
-As a result, Kai Coffee is a really a walk in, walk out kind of place– but they have excellent Kona and Maui coffee to start your day off right.
+As a result, Kai Coffee is a really a walk-in, walk-out kind of place– and they have excellent Kona and Maui coffee to start your day off right.

 Morning Glass Coffee + Cafe

 Morning Glass Coffee has Kona and Ka’u specialty brews as well as a few tasty, super-unique breakfast and lunch items like mac n’ cheese pancakes (a real thing!), oatmeal crème brûlée (yes, yes, yes!), and lilikoi honey butter biscuits (to die for).

-Adventurous coffee lovers should be sure to try the “Sucker Punch”— two shots of espresso mixed with cold pressed lemonade.
+Adventurous coffee lovers should be sure to try the “Sucker Punch”— two shots of espresso mixed with cold-pressed lemonade.
 I know it sounds crazy, but it’s actually really good!
-On my last visit to the shop I asked the barista, dubiously, “That can’t be good… right?”
+On my last visit to the shop, I asked the barista, dubiously, “That can’t be good… right?”

 Brew + Foam Coffee House

 Brew + Foam Coffee House is in a weird location inside a tattoo shop that’s not really “near” any big attractions– but don’t let that stop you from swinging by.

 Local Joe might be the only coffee shop in Honolulu where you can get “aloha” written across the top of your latte– so cool!
-They serve Kona, Hamakua, Kauai, and house blended coffee as well as a whole suite of organic lattes.
+They serve Kona, Hamakua, Kauai, and house-blended coffee as well as a suite of organic lattes.

 Most people who attend this coffee shop are locals, not tourists, so turnover is pretty quick.
-They are closed Sundays.
+The cafe is closed on Sundays.

 Island Brew Coffee House

-For a unique but very sweet experience, try the Macao, a blend of condensed milk and creme de cacao.
+For a unique albeit very sweet experience, try the Macao: a blend of condensed milk and creme de cacao.
 Ask them to add a shot of espresso for a real treat.
 (That’s what you see in the picture, above.)

-This local coffee chain is sort of like the “Starbucks” of Honolulu– extensively franchised, consistent, and showcasing a variety of creative, calorie dense coffee and tea drinks.
+This local coffee chain is sort of like the “Starbucks” of Honolulu.
+It’s extensively franchised, consistent, and showcases a variety of creative, calorie-dense coffee and tea drinks.
+(Matcha lattes, anyone?)

-One such example is Mele Kalikimatcha, a colorful green holiday drink crafted with amai matcha and house-made jasmine mint syrup.
-(Like many of the drinks on the menu, it can be served as a frozen drink, iced, or as a hot latte.)
-We love Honolulu Coffee’s seafoam green mugs and the fact that all of their beans are roasted day-of right in Honolulu.
-This is a good area staple for those who live by the maxim, “But first, coffee.”
+One such example is Mele Kalikimatcha, a colorful green holiday drink crafted with Amai matcha and house-made jasmine mint syrup.
+(Like many of the drinks on the menu, it can be served frozen, iced, or as a hot latte.)
+We also love Honolulu Coffee’s signature seafoam green mugs, a recognizable symbol around the island.

 And don’t we all?